VA FileMan V. 22.2 Programmer Manual Banner

 Input Parameters

-(Required) The number of the file or subfile that contains the field that describes the internal value passed in.
+(Required) The number of the file or subfile that contains the field that describes the internal value passed.

-(Required) The number of the field that describes the internal value passed in.
+(Required) The number of the field that describes the internal value passed.

 (Optional) To control processing.

-A single-character code that explains how to handle OUTPUT transforms found along pointer chains.
-The default describes how fields not found along a pointer chain are always handled, regardless of whether a flag is passed.
-See "Details and Features" in this section for definition and explanation of pointer chains.
+A single-character code that explains how to handle OUTPUT transforms found along POINTER chains.
+The default describes how fields not found along a POINTER chain are always handled, regardless of whether a flag is passed.

-F If the First field in a pointer chain has an OUTPUT transform, apply the transform to that first field and quit.
-Ignore any other OUTPUT transforms found along the pointer chain.
-With the exception of this function, FileMan regularly handles OUTPUT transforms this way.
+F If the First field in a POINTER chain has an OUTPUT transform, apply the transform to that first field and quit.
+Ignore any other OUTPUT transforms found along the POINTER chain.
+Except for this function, VA FileMan regularly handles OUTPUT transforms this way.

 (Required) The internal value that is to be converted to its external format.